daob/Measurement-error-models/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:7  key:2fc7f7d28e

-## Interpreting confirmatory factor analysis
+## Interpreting confirmatory factor analysis, cont.

 After an additional indicator was used to measure the latent concept "health_latent", the internal consistency  estimate for "GP" changed.
 What could be the explanation?